apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines static labels that will be patched to all k8s resources created for the component.
+<p>Labels defines static labels that will be patched to all k8s resources created for the component.
 If a label key conflicts with any other system labels or user-specified labels, it will be silently ignored.
-This field is immutable.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>